burningwxiyiji/xizhu/_pages/about.md

 Research Interests
 ======
-*interactional polarization, digital activism, social contagion, sociology of knowledge, STS, gender*
+*affective polarization, online hostility, digital activism, social contagion, sociology of knowledge, gender*

-Now I am focusing on the dynamics of online collectives, particularly the mechanisms linking micro and macro levels of analysis.
-The boundary between social interaction and collective action has blurred in social media, and the degree of self-integration of actors takes on an indeterminate character, which in turn explains the form of online collective action.
+My research examines the complex impacts of hate speech and affective polarization on social media, focusing on their effects on public knowledge, particularly regarding gender issues.
+By conceptualizing online text as both opinion and action, I aim to explore how hostile discourse fosters collective identity, intensifies polarization, and influences societal norms.

 I have already written a theoretical paper on the relationship between online collective action and the self (presented at The 9th Lilin Forum, CASS), as well as a study on digital vigilantism in China's online sphere.